tsvwg/udp-ecn/draft-duke-tsvwg-udp-ecn.md

 additional security considerations.

-Note that implementing ECN capabilities on some platforms, but not others, can help to fingerprint the operating system in use by a host, which can have privacy implications.
+Note that implementing ECN capabilities on some platforms, but not others, can help peers identify the operating system in use by a host, which can have privacy implications.
 This document aims to mitigate that possibility.

 # IANA Considerations